-In 2012, Eurostat and National Statistical Institutes (NSIs) have been carrying out a fourth pilot project to investigate the possibilities for the provision of data on price levels for a number of consumer goods and services.
-This would be an extension to existing work on price statistics that includes the Harmonised Index of Consumer Prices (HICP) and Purchasing Power Parities (PPP).
+In 2013, Eurostat and National Statistical Institutes (NSIs) carried out a fifth pilot project for the provision of data on price levels for a number of consumer goods and services, with reference to 2012.
+This work is to be seen as an extension to existing work on price statistics that includes the Harmonised Index of Consumer Prices (HICP) and Purchasing Power Parities (PPP).
 Both HICPs and PPPs are compiled as index numbers.
 Those two statistics show, respectively, aggregate data on the development of price levels over time and comparisons of price levels across countries.
-This new project aims to present indicative price levels for specific groups of products as an additional set of price data.
+This project aims to present indicative price levels for specific groups of products as an additional set of price data.
 It is by no means a replacement for the measurement of inflation (HICP) or international price level comparisons (PPPs).

 Eurostat and NSIs are currently preparing further research studies for 2013-2014 on the use of HICP, PPP and other alternative data sources to develop multi-purpose consumer price statistics.
 This shall lead to decisions for the medium-term on how to make available detailed data on price indices and indicative price levels.

 On 28 October 2009 the European Commission published a Communication on 'A better functioning food supply chain in Europe'.

 Among other challenges identified in this communication, the Commission seeks to 'increase transparency along the food supply chain to encourage competition and improve its resilience to price volatility'.
 One step towards increased transparency is the creation of a European food prices monitoring tool.